Just like buckwheat honey, blackberry honey or chestnut honey, blueberry honey has a very strong antioxidant and antimicrobial power.

 Vaccinum – denotes any substance or organism that provokes an immune response when introduced into the body.

-The genus Vaccinium (a genus which is part of the heath family) also includes cranberry, blueberry, bilberry or whortleberry, lingonberry or cowberry, and huckleberry.
+The genus Vaccinium (a genus that is part of the heath family) also includes cranberry, blueberry, bilberry or whortleberry, lingonberry or cowberry, and huckleberry.

 For an optimal production of berries, insect pollination is required.
 The pollination season lasts from April to June.